salilab/imp/doc/manual/design_example.md

 As with the restraint solution, the IMP::PairScore would use the IMP::atom::Atom::get_type() value to look up the correct function to use.

-If you look around in \imp for similar pair scores (see IMP::PairScore and the inheritance diagram) you see there is a IMP::core::TypedPairScore which already does what you need.
+If you look around in %IMP for similar pair scores (see IMP::PairScore and the inheritance diagram) you see there is a IMP::core::TypedPairScore which already does what you need.
 That is, it takes a pair of particles, looks up their types, and then applies a particular IMP::PairScore based on their types.